Seele Musicale – is pronounced zeːlə muziˈkale and translates to Musical Souls

 Jerry Bellows (recorder) earned a Bachelor’s Degree in Music Education at UMass/Amherst and an Orff-Schulwerk Certificate from UMass-Lowell.
 He also studied conducting and orchestral training at the Monteux School in Hancock, Maine.
 His recorder studies include master classes at Amherst Early Music workshops with Pat Peterson, Dan Laurin, Saskia Coolen, and Mathias Maute.
 He worked on the staff of the Early Music Shop of New England for six years.
 He recently completed editing and engraving Friedrich von Huene‘s arrangement of J.S.
 Bach’s Well-Tempered Clavier for “recorders with, or without keyboard or string instruments.”
 The work was published in June of 2015 under the title “The Well-Tempered Recorder”.
 Mr. Bellows is a founding member of the Worcester Hills Recorder Society.
 He plays a von Huene “Stanesby, Jr” A=415 alto recorder made of boxwood.

 Kristjon Imperio B.M.Ed, (keyboard) graduated from Atlantic Union College, studying piano with Roy Imperio and organ with William Ness.
 He has since remained active as a pianist, organist, and clinician throughout New England, most recently as Choral Clinician for the AUC Music Clinic in Hartford, CT (2011, 2015) and Piano Clinician for the NNEC Music Clinic in Freeport, ME (2005-2014).
 In 2008, he founded Nashaway Chorus, Inc., for which he currently serves as Music Director of the organization.
-Kristjon is also Minister of Music at First Congregational Church of West Boylston MA, Organist at the College Church of SDA in Lancaster MA, Adjunct Faculty at Anna Maria College in Paxton MA, and is a Founding Member of the New England Piano Trio and Seele Musicale Chamber Ensemble.
+Kristjon is also Minister of Music at First Congregational Church of West Boylston MA and former Organist at the College Church of SDA in Lancaster MA, Adjunct Faculty at Anna Maria College in Paxton MA, and is a Founding Member of the New England Piano Trio and Seele Musicale Chamber Ensemble.
+He is Director of Programming at Pakachoag Music School.

 Nicole Reindorf (cello), started playing the cello in Mexico at age 6.
 After returning to the States, she continued her studies until the age of 18, culminating with a summer of master classes at the University of Illinois with the late great Janos Starker.
 Several decades passed before she was able to return to her love affair with the cello.
 For the past decade she has been studying with the cellist Beth Pearson and playing chamber music with local orchestras and quartets.